 Preserve's existing trails, trail uses, visitor experience, natural resources and other environmental factors.
 Any proposed trails and use changes would require review, amendment and consistency with or amendment of the County's Rancho San Antonio County Park Master Plan and the District's Use and Management Plan for Rancho San Antonio.
-Changes in trail use in the County Park would require an amendment of the County's Master Plan, and amendment to the District's Use and Management Plan for trails within the Preserve.
 The addition of new bike trails would be a Board policy decision which would have implications in balancing public access to wildlife and resource protection.
 Survey respondents and visitors felt the existing trails are too busy now, and may be busier with expanded access, especially with more bicycles on trails.
-While this strategy is intended to entice visitors to switch modes, this strategy may increase visitation, thereby increasing parking demand and exacerbating conditions.
-The District would need to carefully weigh expanding bike access opportunities in context to its mission and current mountain lion studies underway.
+While this strategy is intended to entice visitors to switch modes to get to the Preserve, this strategy may entice visitors interested in bicycling opportunities and instead increase visitation, thereby increasing parking demand and exacerbating conditions.
+The District would need to carefully weigh expanding bike trail opportunities in context to its mission and current mountain lion studies underway.